aslamhus/RectanglePacker/README.md

 console.log(result);
 ```

+## Test the RectanglePacker online

+If you'd like to take the algorithm for a spin, you can find a testing application at [https://aslamhus.github.io/RectanglePacker/example](https://aslamhus.github.io/RectanglePacker/example)

+Play with different screen areas, numbers of tiles, gutter size, tile aspect ratio and more.

 ## License

 This Rectangle Packer class is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it according to your needs.